 Maintaining Other Indoor Restrictions

-Other current restrictions regarding use of indoor spaces (reservation system for library spaces, limitations on uses of performance venues, etc.), and reduced shuttle occupancy will remain in effect until we are confident the employee and student vaccination rates are at 90% or above.
+Other current restrictions regarding use of indoor spaces (reservation system for library spaces, limitations on uses of performance venues, etc.), and reduced shuttle occupancy will remain in effect.

 Increased Individual Movement